How to increase CPU fan speed with software and BIOS settings

 The collaboration of software and hardware is what makes your system working as intended.

-Let’s take CPU as an example.
-An essential part of PC configuration, small but remarkably sturdy.
+Let’s take the CPU as an example.
+An essential part of a PC configuration, small but remarkably sturdy.
 However, if exposed to abnormal temperatures for an extended period of time (gamers, we’re looking at you), CPU might fail.

 Now, there are various ways to avoid that (extra cooling fans is probably the best of those), and today we’ll show you one that’s rather important — how to increase the speed of the CPU fan.